 Glide down gorgeous rivers and visit orangutan feeding sites and the famous Camp Leakey research centre...see monkeys and birds in their natural habitat and capture on film the memories that can last forever”.

 Orangutan Foundation Volunteer Programme

-IMPORTANT NOTICE: Changes have been made to dates and price of this year’s programme.
+IMPORTANT NOTICE: Changes have been made to the dates and price of this year’s programme.
 These changes are reflected below.